 A less common form of the disorder, called atypical trigeminal neuralgia, causes a less intense, constant, dull burning or aching pain.
 This pain sometimes occurs with occasional electric shock-like stabs that may last a day or more.
 Atypical facial pain is more difficult to treat.

 What are the causes?

 Many believe that the protective sheath of the trigeminal nerve deteriorates, sending abnormal messages along the nerve.
 Like static in a telephone line, these abnormalities disrupt the normal signal of the nerve and cause pain.
-Several factors can cause the deterioration of this protective sheath: aging, multiple sclerosis, tumors, but most doctors agree that it is caused by an abnormal vein or artery that compresses the nerve.
+Several factors can cause the deterioration of this protective sheath: aging, multiple sclerosis, and tumors; but most doctors agree that it is most often caused by an abnormal vein or artery that compresses the nerve.

 Some types of facial pain can result from an infected tooth, sinus infections, shingles or postherpetic neuralgia, or previous nerve injury.

 Trigeminal neuralgia affects 5 in every 100,000 people and occurs slightly more in women than men.
 Patients are usually middle age and older.
 Some people with multiple sclerosis also develop trigeminal neuralgia.

 How is a diagnosis made?